MaxRandle/spacex_iss_docking_simulator_script/README.md

 Open the developer console on your browser.

 Step #4:
-Paste the contents on script.js into the console and hit enter.
+Paste the contents of script.js into the console and hit enter.

 Step #5:
 Watch the script autonomously dock with the ISS.